CCMS-UCSD/MassIVEDocumentation/docs/fair_use_policy_faq.md

 7. **I'd like to delete some files to reduce my storage, but I don't want to accidentally delete anything I've already submitted to MassIVE.**

+    As soon as you submit any files to MassIVE, they are permanently protected and you could not delete them even if you tried.
+The only way to delete an already-submitted MassIVE dataset is to contact us and request that we delete it on your behalf.
+Thus it is always safe to delete anything you wish from your own account's private FTP directory.

-    As soon as any dataset submission job completes (i.e. as soon as you get an MSV accession), then all of the files you submitted in that job are fully removed from your account directory and replaced with read-only links to the permanent MassIVE files.
+    Specifically, during your dataset submission job, all of the files you submitted in that job are fully removed from your account directory and replaced with read-only links to the permanent MassIVE files.
 We leave these links in your account in case you ever need to run additional online workflows on them.
 However, these links are read-only and take up no space.

     If you view your account via FTP, you will see these links as empty (0 bytes) files (sometimes shown as folders by certain FTP clients).
 Most FTP clients will indicate that these are links by displaying them with shortcut icons, or file/folder icons decorated with small arrows.
 For example, in FileZilla: